premail/mjml-bullet-list/README.md

 ![Example of simple generated markup from the MJML Bullet List component](examples/mjml-bullet-list-screenshot-simple.png)

-Not very exciting, but bulletproof for email clients.
+Not very exciting, but reliably rendered in all email clients.

 But you can get more creative.
 This MJML: